barryclark/barryclark.co-jekyll-theme/about-me.md

 # Hi There!

 My name is Barry and I'm from NYC.
-I'm the [Director of Technical Product at DoSomething.org](https://www.linkedin.com/in/bazclark) where I help manage our team of developers.
+I'm the [Director of Technical Product at DoSomething.org](https://www.linkedin.com/in/bazclark) where I serve as the chief unblocker and systems thinker within our engineering team.

 ![DoSomething.org Tech Team - End of 2013](/images/DoSomething-Tech-Team.jpg "DoSomething.org Tech Team - End of 2013")